Two days and so much to see in Chicago, Chicago!

 Escape to Margaritaville

-Escape to Margaritaville is a musical comprised of the island styled songs of singer and songwriter, Jimmy Buffett.
+Escape to Margaritaville is a musical comprised of the island-style songs of singer and songwriter Jimmy Buffett.
 It is a fun island romp and well worth your time and money.
-This was a pre-Broadway run for the show which will start its run in New York in February.
+This was a pre-Broadway run for the show, which will open in New York in February.

 Cast of Margaritaville

-After the show, it had warmed up a bit and we walked back to the hotel down State Street enjoying Macy’s picture windows that were already decorated for Christmas.
+After the show, it had warmed up a bit, and we walked back to the hotel down State Street, enjoying Macy’s picture windows that were already decorated for Christmas.
 It was a nice ending to our brief weekend in Chi-town.
-Chicago has much to offer a visitor and you need time to enjoy it.
+Chicago has much to offer a visitor; you need time to enjoy it.

 https://www.chicagotraveler.com/chicago_tourism.htm